 There are also some more extensive steps you can take:

-- Don’t assume your pipes won’t freeze!
+- Assume your pipes could freeze!
 We know what you’re thinking: North Carolina doesn’t get that cold.
 At least not compared to our northern neighbors.
 But pipes can be even more vulnerable to freezing because they may not be properly insulated.

 - Add insulation to your basement, attic, and crawl spaces.
 Insulation can cost as little as 50 cents per linear foot, and it provides an excellent return on investment.
 A few hundred dollars can save you a few thousand - and it’ll prep your home for years of warmth.
 You’ll also see savings on your heating bill (and your cooling bill in the summer!).

 - Seal up drafts, cracks, and openings.
-Feeling the breeze?
-Filling gaps with caulking, weather stripping, and other insulative materials protects pipes.
+Are you feeling the breeze?
+Filling gaps with caulking, weather stripping, and other insulative materials protect pipes.
 Again, it’ll prevent heat loss - and sticker shock when you get your utility bill.